On Completely Edge-Independent Spanning Trees in Locally Twisted Cubes: Abstract

 \section{Abstract}

 A network can contain numerous spanning trees.
 If two spanning trees $T_i,T_j$ do not share any common edges, $T_i$ and $T_j$ are said to be {\it pairwisely edge-disjoint}.
-For spanning trees $T_1, T_2, ..., T_m$, if any two of them are pairwisely edge-disjoint, they are called {\it completely edge-independent spanning trees} (CEISTs for short).
+For spanning trees $T_1, T_2, ..., T_m$, if every two of them are pairwisely edge-disjoint, they are called {\it completely edge-independent spanning trees} (CEISTs for short).
 CEISTs can facilitate many network functionalities, and constructing CEISTs as maximally allowed as possible in a given network is a worthy undertaking.
 In this paper, we establish the maximal number of CEISTs in the {\it locally twisted cube} network, and propose an algorithm to construct $\lfloor \frac{n}{2} \rfloor$ CEISTs in $LTQ_n$, the $n$-dimensional locally twisted cube.
 The proposed algorithm has been actually implemented, and we present the outputs.
-Network broadcasting in the $LTQ_n$ was simulated using $\lfloor\frac{n}{2}\rfloor$ CEISTs, and the performance compared with broadcasting using a single tree. \keywords{Broadcasting; Edge-disjoint; CEISTs; Locally twisted cubes; Spanning trees; Tree embedding.}
+Network broadcasting in the $LTQ_n$ was simulated using $\lfloor\frac{n}{2}\rfloor$ CEISTs, and the performance compared with broadcasting using a single tree.